 SBA 7(a) Loans

 SBA 7(a) loans are small business loans that are majority guaranteed for the lender by the U.S. federal government.
-This is handled by the Small Business Administration (SBA), which is a federal agency intended to promote small business success in the U.S. 7(a) loans are offered and funded by banks and other lenders (just like conventional loans), but as long as the lender follows SBA guidelines, the SBA will guarantee most of the value of the loan for them (75% guaranteed for 7(a) loans >$150,000 in value), regardless of the loan’s outcome.
+This is handled by the Small Business Administration (SBA), which is a federal agency intended to promote small business success in the U.S. SBA 7(a) loans are offered and funded by banks and other lenders (just like conventional loans), but as long as the lender follows SBA guidelines, the SBA will guarantee most of the value of the loan for them (75% guaranteed for 7(a) loans >$150,000 in value), regardless of the loan’s outcome.
 The SBA taking on the majority of the loan’s risk greatly reduces the risk for the lender, allowing them to provide loans to a wider array of borrowers.

-7(a) loans are limited to loan values under $5,000,000, perfect for small businesses.
+SBA 7(a) business loans are limited to loan values under $5,000,000, perfect for small businesses.
 They have a prepayment penalty of three years, which is shorter than most conventional loans.
 This means that you can pay off the full balance of the loan after you’ve had it for only three years, making refinancing the loan a possibility in the near future.

 Loan Amount